 Adverse reactions leading to permanent discontinuation occurred in 13% of patients receiving TIVDAK; the most common (\geq 3%) were PN (5%) and corneal adverse reactions (4%).
 Adverse reactions leading to dose interruption occurred in 47% of patients; the most common (\geq 3%) were PN (8%), conjunctival adverse reactions, and hemorrhage (each 4%).
-Adverse reactions leading to dose reduction occurred in 23% of patients; the most common (\geq 3%) were conjunctival adverse reactions (9%) and corneal adverse reactions (8%).
+Adverse reactions leading to dose reduction occurred in 23% of patients; the most common (\geq 3%) were end to be adverse reactions leading to dose reduction occurred in 23% of patients; the most common (\geq 3%) were end to be adverse reactions (8%).